Home > Short-Term Health Insurance > Delaware Short-Term Health Insurance

 So it’s important to read all of the plan details before purchasing a short-term policy, to make sure that you understand the limitations of the plan.

 Outside the open enrollment window, you may be eligible for a special enrollment period that would allow you to enroll in an ACA-compliant plan.
-Most special enrollment periods are linked to specific qualifying life events.
+Most special enrollment periods are linked to specific qualifying life events, but American Indians and Alaska Natives can enroll year-round without a qualifying life event.

 During open enrollment or a special enrollment period, you can buy a plan through the health insurance exchange in Delaware – with a premium subsidy if you’re eligible.